emqx/neuron-docs/en_US/configuration/north-apps/ekuiper/overview.md

 The Neuron eKuiper plugin publishes data collected from devices as JSON once connected to the eKuiper.
 Data published to eKuiper have the following fields:
-* "timestamp": unix timestamp when the data is collected
+* `timestamp` : the Unix timestamp when the data was collected.
-* "node_name": the name of a southbound node.
+* `node_name` : name of the south node from which data was collected.
-* "group_name": the name of a group.
+* `group_name` : name of the south node group that the tags belong to.
-* "values": dictionary storing tags with successfully collected values
+* `values` : dictionary storing tags with successfully collected values
-* "errors": dictionary storing tags with encountered error codes
+* `errors` : dictionary storing tags with encountered error codes

 Following is an example data.
 When a tag is read successfully, its value is recorded in the *values* dictionary.
 If something goes wrong when reading a tag,